Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Introduction

+However, these approaches are specifically designed to preprocess the input data or address the linear unmixing problem, and therefore fail to make use of the superior potential of neural networks for addressing nonlinear problems, while linear unmixing is readily addressed using classical methods.
+These issues were addressed in our previous work~\cite{NAE2019}, where we designed an autoencoder network for conducting blind nonlinear unmixing.
+This work considered a post-nonlinear spectral mixture, where the post-nonlinearity was modeled by the decoder part of the autoencoder.
+In there, pretraining and learning rate adjustment techniques were required to ensure the effectiveness of the decoder, and the nonlinear model represented by the decoder was not sufficiently general to cover multiple nonlinear cases.

-The present work addresses the deficiencies in past work by re-examining the nonlinear mixture models and restrictions of existing unmixing schemes based on deep neural networks.
+The present work addresses the deficiencies in previous works by re-examining the nonlinear mixture models and restrictions of existing unmixing schemes based on deep neural networks.
 Accordingly, this paper presents a new autoencoder network structure for blind nonlinear spectral unmixing.
 The highlights of this work are summarized as follows. \begin{enumerate} \item A general spectral mixture model that consists of a linear mixture component and an additive nonlinear mixture component is proposed.
-The significance of an endmember in the nonlinear mixture component is weighted according to its associated abundance fraction. \item A deep autoencoder network is designed to conduct the nonlinear unmixing based on the proposed model.
+The significance of an endmember in the nonlinear mixture component is weighted according to its associated abundance fraction.
+A deep neural network is proposed to represent this nonlinear part and generalizes the existing related models. \item A deep autoencoder network is designed to conduct the nonlinear unmixing based on the proposed model.
 The form of the inherent nonlinearity of the nonlinear mixture component is learned from the data itself, rather than relying on an assumed form.
-The structure of the decoder is designed with particular care to achieve this purpose.
+The structure of the decoder is designed with particular care so that the nonlinear interactions are imposed on endmembers weighted by abundances, which has a clear physical interpretation and covers several existing artificial models.
 Endmembers and abundance fractions are extracted from the outputs and weights of the particular layers of the network.
-Extra regularizations are also imposed to enhance the unmixing performance. \item The algorithm is tested using real data with ground-truths created in our laboratory.
-Lack of publicly available datasets with ground-truths makes it difficult to evaluate and compare the performance of unmixing algorithms in a quantitative and objective manner.
-Most existing studies have relied on numerically produced synthetic data and an intuitive inspection of the results of real data.
+Extra regularizations are also imposed to enhance the unmixing performance. \item Most existing studies have relied on numerically produced synthetic data and an intuitive inspection of the results of real data.
+Lack of publicly available datasets with ground-truths hampers capability to evaluate and compare the performance of unmixing algorithms in a quantitative and objective manner.
+The proposed algorithm is tested using real data with ground-truths created in our laboratory.
 Using labeled real data provides for more convincing comparison results. \end{enumerate}

 The remainder of this paper is organized as follows: Section~II presents the formulation of the nonlinear mixture model.
 Section~III presents the design of the proposed autoencoder scheme for unmixing.
 Section~IV validates the proposed method with experiments using synthetic and real data.
 Section~V concludes the work and provides the perspective of the future work.